Mood Disorders in Teens

 Being grouchy, hostile, or angry

 In mood disorders, these feelings seem stronger than teens normally feel from time to time.
 It is also of concern if these feelings last over a period of time.
 Or if they interfere with a teen’s interest in being with friends or taking part in daily activities at home or school.
 Contact your teen’s healthcare provider right away if your child expresses any thoughts of suicide.
-Don't leave your teen alone.
+Call 911 or take your child to an emergency department if they have a plan for suicide and the means to carry it out.
+In this situation, don't leave your teen alone, even for a moment.

 Other signs of possible mood disorders in teens may include:

 These symptoms may seem like other conditions or mental health problems.
-Make sure your teen sees his or her healthcare provider for a diagnosis.
+Make sure your teen sees their healthcare provider for a diagnosis.

 How are mood disorders diagnosed in a teen?

 After your teen's healthcare provider does a full physical exam to rule out any other health condition, a mental health provider may diagnose a mood disorder.
 This is based on a complete mental health evaluation.
-He or she may also evaluate the family and talk with teachers and caregivers.
+They may also evaluate the family and talk with teachers and caregivers.

 How are mood disorders treated in a teen?